 Weill Cornell Medicine's greatest resources are the people who make up our community--the students, trainees, faculty, and staff who propel us forward.
 Since my first days on campus, I have found this environment to be one of the most collegial and collaborative I have ever experienced.
 Now as dean of this great institution, I want to affirm my commitment to transparency, inclusiveness, and consensus building.
 Through teamwork and collaboration, we will be able to meet our challenges and successfully execute our plans.

 Weill Cornell Medicine's mission and vision statements will serve as the guiding principles for our next strategic plan.
-This plan will incorporate diverse stakeholders across our institution, including faculty leadership and members of our Board of Overseers.
+This plan will incorporate diverse stakeholders across our institution, including faculty leadership and members of our Board of Fellows.
 The first step will be a strategic planning retreat involving department chairs, institute and center directors, and senior administration to take place in mid-June.
 We will keep you informed throughout the strategic planning process.
 Our goal is to build on our longstanding traditions and culture, while adapting to the changing and dynamic world of academic medicine as it emerges in New York City in the 21st century.